mateuz/cujDE/README.md

-# A Self-Adaptive Differential Evolution (jDE) on GPU using CUDA
+# A GPU-Based jDE Algorithm

 ###### A CUDA-Based implementation of a self-adaptive differential evolution namely jDE [1, 2].
 Differential Evolution is one of the most used algorithm for optimization in the continuous domain, but is highly sensitive to parameters.
 The self-adaptive aims to remove the responsability of the designer to define the parameters values, given more robustness to the algorithm.
 The jDE algorithm uses a self-adapting mechanism on the control parameters F (mutation scale factor) and CR (crossover probability), changing his values during the run.
 This implementation uses DE/rand/1/bin strategy to create mutant vectors.